gitter-badger/Reflect-Project/README.md

 ## About

 Reflect-Project is a platform for managing multiple multitouch devices in a classroom.
-If you are one teacher with twenty-five stdeunts and anywhere from a handful of devices to a one-to-one pairing, how do you control each device without physically being there?
+If you are one teacher with twenty-five students and anywhere from a handful of devices to a one-to-one pairing, how do you control each device without physically being there?
 RP is the solution - it allows a teacher to send apps and content to devices, get feedback on student's progress, and project device contents to a big screen, all with one or two taps.

 ## Start